 - Severe breathing difficulties

 Prevention depends on the cause of the alkalosis.
-Normally, people with healthy kidneys and lungs do not have significant alkalosis.
+People with healthy kidneys and lungs do not usually have serious alkalosis.

 Gaw A, Murphy MJ, Srivastava R, Cowan RA, O'Reilly DS.
 Acid-base disorders.
 In: Gaw A, Murphy MJ, Srivastava R, Cowan RA, O'Reilly DS, eds.
 Clinical Biochemistry: An Illustrated Colour Text.
 5th ed.
 Philadelphia: PA: Elsevier; 2013:chap 24.

 Strayer RJ.
 Acid-base disorders.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.